Accipitral/Accipitral/README.md

 ### 🔭 I’m currently working on ...
 I'm going to be starting the development of a lightweight web app with my sister and some friends.

+I want to build a web app using Spotify's API.
+Some time of self updating cloud graphic :)
 <!--
 **Accipitral/Accipitral** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.